thedaebu/reallysmart/README.md

 boolean for upvotes for each user per track or annotation .includes associations for annotations and upvotes and comments

-push into array depedning on index of string always have p tag in between annotations

-# all modals should show up by the same position of where the annotation is or is trying to be made

-# work on getting annotations to show up on lyrics
 # if annotation exists, then on click the annotation modal should show up

 # work on creating annotations
 # if there is no current user, then the warning that one is not logged in modal should show up